 ^{}Foreign exchange risk arises when the Group enters into transactions denominated in a currency other than their functional currency.
-Where the risk to the Group is considered to be significant, the Group's treasury will enter into a USD/GEL exchange swap contract with JSC Bank of Georgia.
+Where the risk to the Group is considered to be significant, the Group's treasury will enter into a USD/GEL exchange swap contract with JSC "Bank of Georgia" and JSC "TBC Bank".
+The collateral for forward contracts comprises cash collaterals transferred to the Bank until the agreements are matured.